Projects.

-Engaging religious communities and neighbors through education, consulting and placemaking.
+Engaging faith communities and neighbors through education, consulting and placemaking

-Projects are opportunities to leverage assets — physical, financial, social and cultural resources — for the common good.
-As Sympara works with religious communities and neighbors, new possibilities emerge:
+Our projects are opportunities to leverage assets — physical, financial, social and cultural resources — for the common good.
+As we work with faith communities and neighbors, new possibilities emerge:

 -